SkyTeam

-Membership history
+History

 Formation and early years

 On 22 June 2000, representatives of Delta Air Lines, Aeroméxico, Air France, and Korean Air held a meeting in New York to form a third airline alliance.
 These became the four founding carriers of SkyTeam.
-Upon its formation, SkyTeam would offer its customers a total of 6,402 daily flights to 451 destinations in 98 countries.
+Upon its formation, SkyTeam would offer its customers 6,402 daily flights to 451 destinations in 98 countries.
 In September 2000, the alliance established a cargo alliance, SkyTeam Cargo.
 The group's inaugural members were Aeromexpress, Air France Cargo, Delta Air Logistics and Korean Air Cargo.
-The following month, the newly established airline alliance announced its intentions to incorporate CSA Czech Airlines as the 5th member in April the following year.
+The following month, the newly established airline alliance announced its intentions to incorporate CSA Czech Airlines as the 5th member in April of the following year.

 The alliance saw the joining of CSA Czech Airlines on 25 March 2001; Alitalia entered SkyTeam on 27 July the same year, with its membership scheduled to become effective 1 November that year.
 On 30 September 2001, the alliance received KLM's application for membership, following the airline's plans to create a leading airline group with Air France.
 In 2003, Delta's subsidiary, Delta Express, was replaced by Song.
 That same year, SkyTeam also launched an improved website focused on providing passengers with more information, increased interactivity and other resources.

-2004: First major expansion
+2000s: First major expansion, departure of airlines and new initiatives

-On 24 May 2004, Aeroflot, the flag carrier and principal airline of Russia, signed a Memorandum of Understanding (MoU) with SkyTeam as it intended to become a full member.
-The event took place in Kremlin following the airline's application earlier in the year for membership.
+On 24 May 2004, Aeroflot signed a memorandum of understanding with SkyTeam as it intended to become a full member.
+The event took place in the Kremlin following the airline's application earlier in the year for membership.
 SkyTeam expressed that Aeroflot has not met the consortium's standards, but that the airline's large hub networks made it ideal for the alliance, and made up for its deficiencies.

-On 28 August, China Southern Airlines, the largest carrier in the People's Republic of China, signed a preliminary agreement in Guangzhou in its bid to become a full member.
-In the presence of a number of Chinese and airline officials, Yan Zhiqing, the chairman of China Southern Airlines, said, "This agreement-signing event is an important step forward into the future for China Southern Airlines to adapt itself to the need of further reforms and opening to the international community, as it will strengthen the airline's international cooperation and global competitiveness."
+On 28 August, China Southern Airlines, the largest carrier of the People's Republic of China, signed a preliminary agreement in Guangzhou in its bid to become a full member.
+In the presence of some Chinese and airline officials, Yan Zhiqing, the chairman of China Southern Airlines, said, "This agreement-signing event is an important step forward into the future for China Southern Airlines to adapt itself to the need of further reforms and opening to the international community, as it will strengthen the airline's international cooperation and global competitiveness."

-On 13 September, Continental Airlines, KLM and Northwest Airlines joined the alliance.
+On 13 September, Continental Airlines, KLM, and Northwest Airlines joined the alliance.
 Their simultaneous entry was the largest expansion event in airline alliance history.
 As a result of the three new members, SkyTeam surpassed Oneworld to become the second largest airline alliance, serving more than 341 million customers with 14,320 daily flights to 658 destinations in 130 countries.